lyingbird000/DoublyLinkedList/README.md

-- a very simple and basic C++ Implementation of Doubly Linked List after taking the "structure of data" class
+- a very simple and basic C++ Implementation of Doubly Linked List after taking the "structure of data" class.
-- my first attempt of committing codes on GitHub
+- my **first** attempt of committing codes on GitHub.
-- if have time I'll upgrade this
+- **The subsequent schoolwork will be submitted to "Schoolwork" repository.**
 - 英语不好，以上纯机翻